 Our room was really nice, large, and had a wrap around balcony that you could see the ocean from.
 Each of the 18 rooms are different in this boutique hotel.
 There is a rooftop pool here as well which we did use since the beach was really crowded for the weekend.
 There was even a surf board shower up there!

-We had brunch at their restaurant, The Local House, and it was the bomb.
-My mom was in love with her eggs benedict.
+We had brunch at their restaurant, and it was the bomb.
+My mom was in love with her eggs Benedict.

 We spent Sunday walking around South Beach and Ocean Drive (the road that runs parallel to the beach).
 You can walk up from 5th to 13th street to see all the famous Art Deco buildings.
 We didn’t have time to check out what was on Lincoln Road that night, but apparently it’s a don’t miss for nightlife and designer shops so I’ll have to go there next time.